websanco/liferay-learn/docs/dxp/latest/en/site-building/site-appearance/themes/upgrading-a-theme.md

 sure you wish to start the upgrade process?
 ```

 **If you are upgrading to Liferay 7.4**: another prompt appears asking whether you would like to add the Bootstrap 3 to 4 compatibility layer.
-If your theme requires compatibility with Bootstrap 3, type "y" (or "yes"), and then again to confirm when a warning appears.
-If you do not need compatibility with Bootstrap 3, then type "no" (or "no").
+If your theme requires compatibility with Bootstrap 3, enter "y" (or "yes"), and then enter it again when a warning appears to confirm.
+If you do not need compatibility with Bootstrap 3, then type "n" (or "no").

 ```
 ?
 Would you like to add the Bootstrap 3 to 4 compatibility layer?
 Yes